Sunday, October 21, 2018

 A Tamaroa Warrior.

 When La Salle and Tonti, with their party of twenty-three Frenchmen and eighteen Mohegan Indians, journeyed through the Illinois County in January of 1682, they found that the big village at Starved Rock was deserted, as was the Peoria village.
 Kaskaskia and Peoria were still hiding from the Iroquois beyond the Mississippi, but when the explorers reached the Tamaroa village, six or seven leagues below the mouth of the Missouri River on the east bank of the Mississippi, they found evidence that the Tamaroa had returned and were occupying their former location.
 Although the Tamaroa was away hunting, Tonti counted 180 lodges that had been constructed since the Iroquois raid of 1680.
-La Salle and Tonti continued down the Mississippi and found an Illinois slave among The Arkansas, but before they reached the mouth of the Mississippi, they turned back.
+La Salle and Tonti continued down the Mississippi and found an Illinois slave among the Arkansas, but before they reached the mouth of the Mississippi, they turned back.
 In June of 1682, about four days after having left the mouth of the Ohio River, Tonti discovered a war party that he thought consisted of thirty Tamaroa.
 They remembered him, and upon closer inspection, Tonti found that the party contained not only Tamaroa but also Missouri and The Illinois.
-By The Illinois, Tonti probably meant Kaskaskia since the early explorers maintained that the Kaskaskia was the true Illinois.
-No doubt, the Tamaroa had allied themselves with The Missouri for protection against the Iroquois.
+Tonti probably meant Kaskaskia since the early explorers maintained that the Kaskaskia was the true Illinois.
+The Tamaroa had undoubtedly allied themselves with The Missouri for protection against the Iroquois.
 From the Tamaroa, Tonti learned that their village was only a day and a half distant, and he arrived there on June 18 to find that the Tamaroa had returned from their winter hunt along the Ohio River and that the village had increased to 200 cabins.

 Tonti proceeded back up the Illinois River, but there was no sign of either the Peoria or Kaskaskia.
 It was June 27 when Tonti passed the Kaskaskia site, and they should have been there long before this time if they intended to plant corn.
 He explained that fear of the Iroquois kept The Illinois away from their country, and when Nicolas de La Salle, a commissary employee in the Louisiana Country from 1701-1709, arrived at Peoria in July, there still were no indications that the Peoria or Kaskaskia had returned.
 Desolation reigned alone at both Peoria and Starved Rock.
 Most of The Illinois still remained west of the Mississippi, but the five Iroquois nations continued to search for them and informed Frontenac at Montreal on September 11, 1682, that they were about to march against The Illinois again.
 These attacks continued, although the Iroquois assured Frontenac that they wished to maintain peace with the French.

-Since La Salle wished to build a bulwark against the Iroquois and establish an empire in the Illinois County for the fur trade, he joined Tonti in December of 1682, and they began the construction of a fort on top of Starved Rock which they named Fort Saint Louis du Rocher (Fort St. Louis).
+Since La Salle wished to build a bulwark against the Iroquois and establish an empire in the Illinois County for the fur trade, he joined Tonti in December of 1682, and they began the construction of a fort on top of Starved Rock, which they named Fort Saint Louis du Rocher (Fort St. Louis).
 The deserted village of the Kaskaskia was, according to La Salle, about six leagues above the new fort, and he intended to induce The Illinois to return and form an alliance with their neighbors for defense against the Iroquois.
 When the fort was finished, probably in the spring of 1683, the Miami from St. Joseph's River and the headwaters of the Kankakee joined La Salle.
 In February of 1681, La Salle met a Miami called Nanangoucy, who told him that if a fort were built in the Illinois County, The Miami would settle there.
 With the Miami came a group of Shawnees who had been living with them at the mouth of St. Joseph's River since the fall of 1681.
 While La Salle had been traveling in the Illinois County in 1681, a Shawnee chief sent word to La Salle from his village on a southern tributary of the Ohio River, probably the Cumberland, that he wished to bring his 150 warriors and join La Salle.
-By runner La Salle informed this Shawnee leader that he would be protected from the Iroquois if he came.
+Runner La Salle informed this Shawnee leader that he would be protected from the Iroquois if he came.
 The actual number of Shawnees who left the Ohio River Country to settle near La Salle's fort was perhaps 200 cabins.
 Father Membre stated that there were 200 cabins of new Indians who were going to help "repeople" the Illinois County.

-Eventually, The Miami were made to see the necessity of forming a strong alliance, and they invited The Illinois to return.
-In March of 1683, Tonti, carrying the invitations of both La Salle and the Miami, set out across the prairies to find The Illinois who were living more than 100 leagues from Starved Rock.s1 They were probably still with the Osage near the Missouri River, but their return date is unknown.
+Eventually, The Miami was made to see the necessity of forming a strong alliance, and they invited The Illinois to return.
+In March of 1683, Tonti, carrying the invitations of La Salle and the Miami, set out across the prairies to find The Illinois, who lived more than 100 leagues from Starved Rock.
+They were probably still with the Osage near the Missouri River, but their return date is unknown.
 It was probably during the fall of 1683 that the Peoria, Kaskaskia, Moingwena, Tamaroa, Cahokia, and others came to the site of Fort St. Louis and joined the Miami, Mascouten, and Shawnee.
 Franquelin's map of 1684 lists La Salle's confederacy as The Illinois with 1,200 warriors living across the river from the fort, 200 Shawnee braves situated south of the fort, 1,300 Miami warriors located some distance from the fort up the Vermilion, 500 Wea (a branch of the Miami) situated just west of The Illinois, and 150 Piankashaw (another branch of the Miami) at some distance up The Illinois on the north bank.
 In addition, there were 160 Pepikokia, 300 Kilatica, and 70 Ouabona.
 These last three tribes were certainly small divisions of The Miami.
 In all, La Salle mustered 3,880 warriors around his fort and with their families, they numbered about 20,000.
 These figures agree with La Salle's own report, which lists the strength of the confederation at about 4,000 warriors.
 Within The Illinois itself, the Tamaroa was said to have 300 cabins and the Peoria 600 families, but Tonti reported that there were only 300 cabins altogether at the new fort.
 Perhaps the cabins at La Salle's fort were larger and held more people.
 It was La Salle's wish that the Chickasaw might follow the Shawnee and settle at Fort St. Louis, but this dream never materialized.

 Fort St. Louis gave security to the Indians, although they themselves built four other forts for protection.
 The Miami certainly remembered that in 1682 the Iroquois had attacked their villages and caused them to flee.
 Only upon the return of La Salle did the Miami venture back to their old villages and then relocated to the fort.
 However, the Iroquois continued to raid the Illinois County during the first part of 1683, and although they could not capture the fort, they discouraged The Missouri from joining La Salle's colony.
 His Illinois Indian, La Salle learned, was very capricious and undependable; he found it difficult to raise scouting parties to reconnoiter {make a military observation of a region} the Iroquois forces.